kubernetes/community/events/events-team/content/meet-and-greet.md

 While the M&G does not take place during the Contributor Summit, it is considered part of it.

-## Staffing
+## Roles & Staffing

 Aside from the SIG leads, this event is run by a Meet & Greet Coordinator (MGC), a role selected on the event staff for the Contributor Summit.

+### Skills and Qualifications

+- Familiarity with the SIGs, including understanding how SIGs are related to each other and any likely overlap in membership.
+- Good organizational skills, including being able to relentlessly follow up and get responses if SIGs are unresponsive.

+### Time Commitment

+  - 1-2 hours a week from 3 months in
+  - 2-3 hours a week in the month leading up to the event

 ## Audience